Corrections, Retractions and Matters Arising

 ● If the manuscript is still under consideration, it may be rejected and returned to the author.

 ● If the article has already been published online, depending on the nature and severity of the issues:

 - a correction or Addendum may be issued

 - an Editor’s Note or Editorial Expression of Concern may be issued; these are typically followed by a second notification once the investigation concludes

 - the article may be retracted

 ● The author’s institution may be informed if we identify potentially serious issues.

 We aim for transparent notification to readers; however, our primary goal is to ensure the integrity of the published record rather than to sanction individuals and as such, we will not use these statements to attribute responsibility to specific named individuals.
 We may refer readers to the reports of institutional investigations if these reports are publicly available.
-While we are committed to addressing post-publications issues and correcting the record swiftly, investigations typically take some time to reach resolution given the complexity of the discussions and the need to obtain original data and consult with experts.
-We will issue Editor’s Notes and/or Editor’s Expression of Concern as interim notifications to alert our readership when we become aware of concerns with published material.
+While we are committed to addressing post-publication issues and correcting the record swiftly, investigations typically take some time to reach resolution given the complexity of the discussions and the need to obtain original data and consult with experts.
+We will issue Editor’s Notes and/or Editorial Expressions of Concern to alert our readership when we become aware of concerns with published material.